GrogDeFrog/server_status/README.md

-Quick and dirty bot to start a Minecraft server running on AWS through Discord.
+Discord bot to start an AWS instance containing a Minecraft server.

-Usage: `python bot.py` to start the bot.
-Run it in a screen instance if you don't want it to take up your shell.
-Run with `-v` for more console output.
+Usage: `sudo docker compose up` to start the bot.
+Run with the `-d` flag if you don't need to see debug output.

-There is a script provided to automatically run it in a screen `run_in_screen.sh`.
-Run `./run_in_screen.sh -d` to automatically detach.
+Running the bot once creates a blank config file.
+Populate it with your server's details once it has been created.

-It doesn't actually run any the server application itself; it just puts the AWS instance up and down.
-I use systemd to launch the server on instance boot and gracefully stop it on shutdown.
+The bot doesn't run the server application itself; it just puts the AWS instance up and down.
+I use a systemd service on the AWS instance to launch and gracefully stop the server on instance boot or shutdown.